 Above: M151A1C recoilless rifle carrier converted to an armored car by the 98th Military Police Group, Vietnam.
-(Photo: Author's Collection)

 Remarks: With the increasing attacks and confrontations with Viet Cong (VC) elements and North Vietnam Army (NVA) regulars, the necessity of an armored M151 became more apparent.
 While a kit to provide an armored vehicle would finally be designed and introduced by the Army, in the meantime local solutions of various qualities were tried.
 The 98th Military Police Group in Saigon completed the above modification circa 1970.
 And, while it did add some protection than was common at the time, there were several gaps in the armor.
 Usage: US Army in Vietnam.

 1970 Car, Armd, 8x8.
 XM808 Twister.

 The XM808 had two hulls with four wheels each, separately powered and hinged to each other.
-Very steady, very agile platform.
-Only one prototype was ordered.
-Dimensions: Length, 220 in.
-(5588 mm).
-Width, 105 in.
-(2667 mm).
-Height, 97 in.
-(2464 mm).
-Weight of vehicle: Empty, 21,400 lbs.
-(9716kgs).
-Armor: Aluminum and high-hardness steel plate.
-Transmission: automatic, 6-forward, 1-reverse.
-Engine: (2) Chrysler 440, diesel, water-cooled.
-Performance: Max. speed, 65 mph (104.6 km/h).
+Very steady, Above: An M151A1 with what became the standard armored kit km/h).
 Cruising range, 225 miles (362km).
-Armament: (1) 20mm automatic cannon M139.
+Armament: (1) fire to be from over the top of the vehicle.
+20mm automatic cannon M139.
 Manufacturer: Lockheed Missiles & Space Co.
 Crew, 3.